Giancarlo-Mena/code-wars-go/README.md

 ## Structure

 All solutions are organized within the `challenges` directory.
-Each kata is contained in its own file, named after the kata title.
+Within `challenges`, the problems are further categorized by their level number.
+Each level contains the solution files named after the kata titles.